MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ### View quick suggestions

 View suggested search results inline as you type, minimizing keystrokes and simplifying page navigation.
-The suggested results are based on the primary field of an entity record.
-The suggested results supports misspelled text up to 1 character off.
+The suggested results are based on the primary field of an entity record, and support misspellings off by one character.
 For more information, see [Search across entity data using relevance search](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/relevance-search#suggestions).

 ![Suggested search results when you enter search queary](media/relevance-search-suggested-results.gif)